 Guadeloupe Activities and Attractions

-Guadeloupe is dotted with old forts and colonial homes, while local markets burst with color and activity; the latter, along with the weekly oxen pulls and cock fights, are a great place to absorb local culture.
-Guadeloupe is blessed with a lush tropical forest (a national park) that includes the Le Carbet waterfall.
+Guadeloupe's five islands are dotted with old forts and colonial homes, while local markets burst with color and activity; the latter, along with the weekly oxen pulls and cock fights, are a great place to absorb local culture.
+Basse-Terre is blessed with lush tropical forests protected in a national park that includes the Le Carbet waterfall.
 Butterfly watching is among the local passions.
 Visitors to Marie-Galante can stay with a rural family and soak up the agrarian lifestyle, hike, or kayak up the Vieux-Fort River.
 The bay on Les Saintes is considered one of the world's most lovely.

 Guadeloupe Hotels and Resorts